sheffield-supernova/phy319_blog/_posts/2020-03-23-removingcosmics.md

 smoother.

-(* note *: the alignment step itself is not something you will asked to do yourselves, but removal of non-stellar cosmic ray sources is an important step to facilitate a good alignment solution)
+(* note *: the alignment step itself is not something you will be asked to do yourselves, but removal of non-stellar cosmic ray sources is an important step to facilitate a good alignment solution)